College of Fine and Applied Arts

 - Students should apply preferably no later than the sophomore year.

-- Students will need four years to complete degree requirements after transfer, unless they’ve completed the following coursework.
+- Students will need four years to complete degree requirements after transfer, unless they’ve completed 1 course in each of the following categories.

 The School of Art and Design will contact the student after admission to notify them of their advisor’s name.
 The student will be responsible for setting up the initial appointment.